October 1962 – March 1963

 After discovering Bond’s true identity, the KGB interrogates him for weeks (learning nothing due to his partial amnesia), then sends him for brainwashing at “The Institute” in Leningrad.
 (TMWGG)

-Bond undergoes six weeks of intensive psychiatric rehabilitation at “The Park,” a discreet convalescent home in Kent.
+Bond’s rehab includes neurosurgery, followed by four weeks of intensive psychiatric rehabilitation at “The Park,” a discreet convalescent home in Kent.
+This is followed in turn by physical therapy and shooting practice.
 (TMWGG)

 Bond receives first post-illness assignment, a seemingly impossible mission to test if his abilities have been fully restored: track down and eliminate Francisco “Pistols” Scaramanga, also known as the Man With the Golden Gun, the most dangerous hired assassin in the world.
 Scaramanga is currently employed by the Communist government of Cuba.
 If Bond successfully completes this mission, he will be reinstated to his previous status within Secret Service.
 (TMWGG)